 How much can you make as an acute care nurse practitioner?

 ACNP salaries vary based on your employer, geographic area of work, level of education and experience.
-The average salary for nurse practitioners in 2020 was $114,510 ($55.05 per hour), according to the BLS.
-Top-earning acute care nurse practitioners earned more than $75 an hour, or $156,160 annually.*
+The average salary for nurse practitioners is $118,040 ($56.75 per hour), according to the BLS.*

 Overall employment for nurse practitioners is projected to grow 52% from 2020 to 2030.
 Much of this is due to people retiring from the workforce or pursuing career changes.